- Council as a statutory body

 Our regulatory services help registrants providing social services by avoiding unprofessional conduct

-The office of Council is based at 37 Annie Botha Ave, Riviera, Pretoria, South Africa.
-This is where the SACSSP’s Secretariat is based which is responsible for administrative matters under the leadership of the Registrar.
+The SACSSP’s office is located at 37 Annie Botha Ave, Riviera, Pretoria, South Africa.
+This is where the SACSSP’s Secretariat is based which is responsible for the administration of its regulatory responsibilities under the leadership of the Registrar.

 The following professional designations are currently registered with SAQA under the ambit of the SACSSP: